 - 5.1 Without continual review and change the service would require an increase in annual budget.
-The service has a circa £12.2m annual budget comprising of £19.5m costs and £7.3m income. £5.0m income is generated through commercial contracts or the sale of certain recyclables; £1.3m of the income currently comes via grants from Welsh Government.
-The £19.5m costs principally comprise of staff, vehicles and waste/recyclable treatment/disposal costs. - 5.2 Welsh Government have provided notice that the level of grant will be reducing year on year thereby reducing overall income.
-The grant will reduce by a further circa £300K for 19/20.
+The service has a circa £12.3m annual budget comprising of £19.0m costs and £6.7m income. £5.4m income is generated through commercial contracts or the sale of certain recyclables; £1.3m of the income currently comes via grants from Welsh Government.
+The £19.0m costs principally comprise of staff, vehicles and waste/recyclable treatment/disposal costs. - 5.2 Welsh Government did not reduce the level of grant 19/20, although the service was subjected to an effective reduction in budget of circa £185K due to an increase in landfill tax, and only a partial covering of the annual salary uplift.
 The level of income from the sale of certain recyclables fluctuates on a monthly basis as they are commodities traded on a global basis.
-The £19.2m in costs are liable to rise each year due to inflation etc.
+The £19.0m in costs are liable to rise each year due to inflation etc.

-Background papers: Waste Management Strategy, Waste Management Commissioning Review
+Background papers: Waste Management Commissioning Review